-How to define and determine overflow of signed and unsigned numbers?
-Why it is necessary to get the idea of overflow?
+How to Determine the Overflow of Signed and Unsigned Numbers?.
 Numbers represented in computer system have always have a specific range.
 It depends on how many bits your system process.
 Some systems are 32 bits while other are 64-bits which means they can transfer or receive either 32 bits or 64 bits at a time respectively.
 With the advancement in technology we have now larger bits processing systems.
 But they have limited range of numbers they can represent.
 Overflow refers to the condition when the given bits can not represent the given number.
 It means that number needs more bits for its representation.
 There is another situation where the number is small enough and not representable according to the given pattern of numbers.
 This property is known as underflow and it is the opposite phenomenon of overflow.

 How to define and determine overflow of unsigned numbers?
 Unsigned integers are those integers that are used for representing the magnitudes.
 They do not need any sign for their representation because these quantities are always positive.
 Such quantities are used for representing the quantities such as addresses of memory locations, and ASCII characters codes.